Summary of Services

 The SSA also provides survivor benefits to the family members of deceased workers.
 These monthly payments help surviving spouses, children, and sometimes dependent parents cope with the financial impact of a loved one's death.
 Survivors of military service members who died in the line of duty or due to service-connected causes may also be eligible.

 Beneficiaries may include biological, adopted, stepchildren, grandchildren, and step-grandchildren under certain circumstances.
-Another program administered by the SSA is Medicare, a federal health insurance program for individuals aged 65 and older and specific younger individuals with disabilities.
+Another program administered by the SSA is Medicare, a federal health insurance program for individuals aged 65 and older, as well as certain younger individuals with disabilities.
 Medicare comprises several parts: hospital, medical, and prescription drug coverage.

 Together, these services help reduce healthcare costs for seniors, allowing them to access medical care, hospitalization, and medications.
 Lastly, the SSA manages the issuance of Social Security cards to track earnings and determine eligibility for benefits.